-In the event of disclosures about peer-on-peer abuse (including sexting), all students involved (both victim and perpetrator) will be treated as being at risk, and safeguarding procedures in accordance with this policy will be followed.
-Victims will be supported by the Deputy DSL and support from external agencies will be sought, as appropriate.
+In the event of disclosures about child-on-child abuse (including sexting), all students involved (both victim and perpetrator) will be treated as being at risk, and safeguarding procedures in accordance with this policy will be followed.
+Victims will be supported by the DDSL and support from external agencies will be sought, as appropriate.